 Pipelines In Your Community

 Developing and maintaining good relationships with our stakeholders – the landowners, tenants and neighbours along our pipeline system – is important to us.
-Enbridge aims to manage our existing operations and new facilities with respect for our neighbours and their land.
+Enbridge aims to manage our existing operations and new facilities with respect for our neighbors and their land.

 We pursue this commitment in a number of ways: